-Not only will you witness the Puget Sound's multitude of marine plants and animals, but you'll also see advocates for these living wonders sharing their knowledge with beach goers - Beach Naturalists.
+Not only will you witness Puget Sound's multitude of marine plants and animals, you'll also see beach naturalists: advocates for these living wonders sharing their knowledge with beachgoers.

-Beach Naturalists are local citizens who care about Puget Sound beaches and want to help protect them.
-More than 100 have volunteered to help people learn and enjoy area beaches this summer.
-Be sure to visit a local beach this summer and meet the Beach Naturalists.
-They know their beaches.
-They can help you enjoy the beach without harming it.
-They can tell you what sea stars eat, why barnacles stand on their heads and how moon snails lay their eggs.
-"The enthusiasm and excitement of our Beach Naturalists transfers directly to the public—it's a wonderful infectious thing!" beams Janice Mathisen, Community Outreach at the Seattle Aquarium.
+Beach naturalists are local citizens who care about Puget Sound beaches and want to help protect them.
+More than 100 have volunteered to help people learn about and enjoy area shorelines.
+Beach naturalists know their beaches: they can help you enjoy the habitat without harming it; tell you what sea stars eat; explain why barnacles stand on their heads; describe how moon snails lay their eggs; and so much more.
+"The enthusiasm and excitement of our beach naturalists transfers directly to the public—it's a wonderful, infectious thing!" beams Janice Mathisen, community outreach coordinator at the Seattle Aquarium.
 "To be able to meet a family and educate them on what a treasure we have here in Puget Sound is amazing."

-AMGEN FoundationForum for WRIS 8 (Lake Washington/Cedar/Sammamish Watershed)King County Flood Control DistrictSeattle Department of Parks and RecreationWashington Department of Fish and WildlifeWatershed Ecosystem Forum for WRIA 9 (Green-Duwamish and Central Puget Sound)The City of BurienThe City of Des MoinesThe City of Shoreline
+AMGEN FoundationForum for SB WRIA 8 (Lake Washington/Cedar/Sammamish Watershed)King County Flood Control DistrictSeattle Department of Parks and RecreationWashington Department of Fish and WildlifeWatershed Ecosystem Forum for WRIA 9 (Green-Duwamish and Central Puget Sound)The City of BurienThe City of Des MoinesThe City of Shoreline